Category: Politics

 If there were a law that required everyone to eat pizza for dinner every day, and a whole freedom movement evolved to ensure we could all pick our own dinner?
 I expect some people would be so adverse to pizza as to never eat it again.
 Electing to eat pizza (because I love pizza, just not every day) could be seen as an insult to the Dinner Liberation movement.

-Viewing the movement as action so you never had to eat pizza again rather than action so to could chose from the entire world of options including the one that had formerly been forced upon you.
+Viewing the movement as action so you never had to eat pizza again rather than action so you could chose from the entire world of options including the one that had formerly been forced upon you.

 Trusting Science